 Putting Our Mandate to Work

-The museum continues to conserve and maintain its natural history collections, for which it has developed considerable expertise in the areas of collection conservation and collection management.
+Through the activities of our Research and Collections division, the museum continues to conserve and maintain its natural history collections, for which it has developed considerable expertise in the areas of collection conservation and collection management.
 In the research area, activities are focused on major areas of interest and relevance to society.
 Our key efforts are directed towards the discovery of new knowledge, and the gathering and analysis of scientific information to increase our understanding of natural diversity.

 The wealth of knowledge gained through our natural history collections and leading-edge research forms the core of the museum's exciting exhibitions and educational initiatives.
 As a result, our public programmes engage Canadians in guided dialogues about nature and challenge fixed opinions and views.
 In all activities, we aim to interpret natural history and science themes in an exciting and interactive way.
 We seek to increase nature literacy and science literacy among Canadians of all ages.

 Those who connect with the Canadian Museum of Nature will be inspired by natural history to explore our natural future.